Article By Mark Eastwood

 Spanish Job Regulations - Visas and N.I.E.
 Number

-If you are from a European Union country you are fortunate that you are entitled to work in Spain without applying for a visa.
-Other foreign nationals such as Americans, Canadians and South Americans must get a visa in advance of their stay in Spain which will last three months.
+If you are from a European Union country you are fortunate because you can work in Spain without applying for a visa.
+Other foreign nationals such as Americans, Canadians, British/UK & South Americans must get a visa in advance of their stay in Spain which will last three months maximum.

 Many people in Spain are employed illegally, without a contract and therefore do not need a NIE number.
 This number is your tax identification number in Spain (Número de Identificación de Extranjeros).